ts-rest/ts-rest/apps/docs/docs/nest.md

       }
     }
     ```
-  - If your controller needs to implement a difference class, or needs extra methods defined outside of a contract, this is option gives that flexibility
+  - If your controller needs to implement a difference class, or needs extra methods defined outside of a contract, this is option gives that flexibility without having to worry about maintaining class extensions.

 :::caution